Skip to navigation Skip to content

 • Select Add New EDC Details

-• Participation Status Event Date: key 01/01 for year of study
+• Participation Status Event Date: key 1 January for year of study

-• Enrolment verification: key appropriate code
+• Enrolment Verification: key appropriate code

 • Course Level: key as actual level